Brozanac/elastic-ai-alert-confidence-scorer/README.md

 ## Project Goal

 This project scores Elastic-style security alerts based on confidence.
+This repository is used to document the implementation journey of this project.

 The goal is to help SOC analysts understand whether an AI-generated alert explanation is strongly supported by evidence, missing important context, or likely to be a false positive.